truenas/documentation/content/en/hub/additional-topics/reference/SMB-references.md

 NTLMv2 on those clients.
 If changing the client configuration is not possible, NTLMv1 authentication can be enabled by selecting the **NTLMv1 auth** option in the SMB service configuration screen

-{{% alert title="Warning" color="warning" %}}
-Be careful when using multiple SMB shares, some with and some without *fruit*. macOS clients negotiate SMB2 AAPL protocol extensions on the first connection to the server, so mixing shares with and without fruit will globally disable AAPL if the first connection occurs without fruit.
-To resolve this, all macOS clients need to disconnect from all SMB shares and the first reconnection to the server has to be to a fruit-enabled share.
-{{% /alert %}}

 To view all active SMB connections and users, enter <code>smbstatus</code> in the TrueNAS Shell.

 Most configuration scenarios require each user to have their own user